ciaranjmcg0v/InvoiceGenerator/README.md

-Here's a detailed and beginner-friendly `README.md` for your InvoiceGenerator app:

----

 # **InvoiceGenerator App**
 An intuitive and efficient invoice management app built with **React Native**, leveraging the power of **NativeWind**, **Zustand**, **Expo Router**, and **Stripe** for seamless styling, state management, navigation, and payment processing.